Eugenepmt/flask_ctrl/README.md

 3. Install all dependencies(libraries) to your venv.
 Use requirements.txt.
 4. Launch the app with "flask run" in terminal.
 Your virtual environment should be enabled.

+!!!
+The app already includes databases and migration history !!!

    //

 Установка: